fluencelabs/examples/js-client-examples/browser-example/README.md

 ## Learn more

-To learn more refer the [documentation page](https://fluence.dev//docs/build/js-client/js-client)
+To learn more, refer to the [documentation page](https://fluence.dev//docs/build/js-client/js-client)